-What settings are available in the Configuration Panel?
+What settings are available in the Form's Configuration Panel?

-- Field Label: This is the name of the field that will appear on the form.
-The Field Preview box in the center panel will show you how the Field Label looks.
+- Gadget Label/Question: The name of the field that will appear on the form.
+It also refers to the label the system references for the field in all reporting, workflows, and integrations unless a Custom Column Name has been identified (see below).
+The Field Preview box in the center panel will show you how the Gadget Label/Question looks.
 You can even type an answer in the Field Preview to see how an answer renders in this field.

-- This field is required: Enabling this setting will require the user to respond to this field before they can submit the form.
+- Required: Enabling this setting will require the form submitter to respond to this field before they can submit the form.

-- Conditional Visibility: This field allows you to show and hide one part (a field) of a form based on selections made in another part of the form.
-See How Do I Conditionally Show and Hide Parts of the Form?
-(Conditional Visibility).
+- Limit visibility based on other gadgets: Allows you to show and hide one part (a field or section) of a form based on selections made in another part of the form.
+See How Do I Conditionally Show and Hide Parts of the Form Based on Responses in Other Gadgets?.